Canine compulsive disorder – commonly known as OCD in dogs – is an uncommon but serious behavior problem in dogs.

 Stress, anxiety, insecurity, impulsiveness, fixation – these are all typical of the extreme emotional states common in dogs with OCD.
 And since Bach flower remedies balance and alleviate emotional extremes, it makes sense to wonder whether they could help afflicted dogs.

 In my experience, Bach flowers can noticeably improve OCD behavior, especially when compulsive reactions have not had a chance to get firmly entrenched.
 I’ve had clients who have reported significant positive impact from Bach flower blends.

 Where compulsive behavior has strong genetic components, and when the compulsive behavior has generalized and become severely habitual, Bach flowers can still help but are more likely to be used as one support among several.

 To successfully treat OCD in dogs, an overall treatment plan of training, management, and behavior modification should be in place.
 Dietary modifications may be necessary.
 Additional natural supplements and/or prescription medication may be needed to level out the dog emotionally.
 (Which brings me to yet another great aspect of flower remedies: they are safe and effective when used alongside both alternative and conventional therapies.)

-A convenient alternative to buying all the remedies individually is to use Aldaron Essences' Design Your Own formula service.
+A convenient alternative to buying all the remedies individually and blending them yourself is to use a flower essence blending service like the Custom Dosage Bottle at Flower Essence Services.
 You can order the exact blend you want and have it mixed for you and mailed to your door.
 Then, if that blend works well for your dog and you decide you’d like to buy all the remedies for the blend, you’ve already given it a test run.

 The Role of Emotion in Canine Compulsive Behavior